Tom King (footballer, born 1995): Northampton Town

 On 14 January 2023, King signed for fellow League Two club Northampton Town on a six-month deal after agreeing a release from his Salford contract.
 Having been dropped for Alex Cairns, King's availability arrived at a good moment for Northampton due to an injury to Lee Burge.

+Wolverhampton Wanderers

+On 3 July 2023, King joined Wolverhampton Wanderers on a free transfer following his release from Northampton Town.
+He featured as a 78th minute substitute in a friendly against Stade Rennais in Wolves' 3–1 win.
+This marked his debut for the club.
+In February 2024 King signed a two-year contract extension with Wolves.
+King made his Premier League debut for Wolves at the age of 30 in the 1–1 draw against Brentford on 25 May 2025 as a second half substitute.

+Everton

+On 15 August 2025 King joined Everton on a two year contract.

 International career

 King was capped by England at under-16 and under-17 level.
-He also qualifies for Wales as his mother was born in Cardiff as well as being eligible for Gibraltar through residency, having spent several years there as a child, where he first started playing football in the youth ranks at Manchester United (Gibraltar).
+He also qualified for Wales as his mother was born in Cardiff as well as being eligible for Gibraltar through residency, having spent several years there as a child, where he first started playing football in the youth ranks at Manchester United (Gibraltar).